Luc-Saccoccio/muhsic/README.md

 ```

 # What's next ?
-- Rework the option parsing, it's minimalistic, but hard to expand.
-Using [optparse-applicative](https://github.com/pcapriotti/optparse-applicative) ?
-- Rework entirely the ADSR part
+- Rework entirely the ADSR part.
+- Implement new types of shynthetization.
-- Think of optimization, and make the code more workable
+- Finish the writting of the man page.
-  * Separate the source into multiple files
-  * Easy to maintain should be the goal
+- Adding more "examples", finish megalovania.

 # Credits

-Thanks a lot to [tsoding](https://github.com/tsoding/) for the original [haskell-music](https://github.com/tsoding/haskell-music)
+- Thanks a lot to [tsoding](https://github.com/tsoding/) for the original [haskell-music](https://github.com/tsoding/haskell-music).
+- Thanks to [this thread](https://tex.stackexchange.com/a/448153) on StackOverflow for providing the code used to produce the partition diagram.